ale-barone/labc/docs/source/data.rst

 Data
 ====

-Data are handled by object of the submodules **data**.
+.. automodule:: labc.data
+   :no-members:

+The submodules **data** provides the interface to handle data.
 Once a ``StatsType`` object is initialized, we can store the resampled bins in a ``DataStats`` objects and perform all the mathematical operation directly among them.
-The class also hooks numpy arrays: standard numpy functions can be directly used on ``DataStats`` objects, keeping in mind that they act on the axis=1 of an internal 2D numpy array with shape=(1+num_bins, T), where 'num_bins' is the number of bins,
+For the hooked numpy functionalities, keep in mind that they act on the axis=1 of an internal 2D numpy array with shape=(1+num_bins, T), where 'num_bins' is the number of bins,
 '1' accounts for the mean value